Puppy Starter Pack (5kg)

 How Long Should I Use Puppy Starter Packs For?

 Generally, vets recommend that you use puppy food for one year, before switching to standard adult dog food.
 There is, however, no rule with raw feeding as puppies gain the additional nutrients through being fed 4 to 6% of their current ideal bodyweight, compared to adults at 2 to 3%.
 In the first year of a dog's life, a significant amount of growth and development takes place, which means that diet (and correct portions) is critical.
 If animals don't get the nutrients their bodies need in the early stages of their lives, this can lead to potential health problems.
+We suggest transitioning up to our 'adult' formulas at 6 months, latest.
+Ideally you can introduce the other formulas sooner for a wider variety of tastes, textures and nutrient profiles.
+The only thing to remember is growing puppies still need the higher quantity of food.

 How much should I feed my puppy?